Sumitchongder/dew-p-qfl-unlearning/docs/METHODOLOGY.md

 3. Draw that client's features as `x ~ N(delta_i, I_d)`.
 4. Draw labels `y ~ Bernoulli(sigma(w^T x + eps))`, `eps ~ N(0, noise^2)`.

-(An earlier revision used a hand-specified fixed weight vector, an added nonlinear interaction term `0.4 * x_0 * x_1`, and a deterministic `prob >= 0.5` threshold instead of step 4's genuine Bernoulli draw.
-That did not match Appendix C and has been replaced with the procedure above, so `data.py` now implements the same generative model the manuscript describes.)

 ## 1. Circuit model (`circuit.py`)